ryanjlittle/kpop-oprf/README.md

 ### 2. Single-core Benchmarking

 This test measures the client-side and server-side K-pop evaluation time across all supported ciphersuites.
 It runs every supported ciphersuite in both OPRF and pOPRF mode, and takes the average of 500 measurements for each combination.
-The code produces a graph similar to figure 9 in the paper.
+Running this script produces a graph similar to figure 9 in the paper, which is stored in `figure.png`.
 This test can be run with
 ```commandline
 sage test_kpop.sage --figure
 ```